Young

 CONCLUSIONS

 The best education is self-education.
 I have been amazed by watching preschoolers and first graders once they have learned how to make good observations.
 When I watch their eyes, they are actually looking up at the subject much of the time rather then only looking at their paper as they draw from observation.
-Once children know how to practice, very little teaching is required, but lots of elfin practice produces what soon appears to be drawing talent.
+Once children know how to practice, very little teaching is required, but frequent practice produces what soon appears to be drawing talent.
 Affirmations with clarification of what is being affirmed and good thinking questions are always appropriate.
 I have been impressed by watching preschoolers who have imitated my questioning style and learned to ask themselves questions as they draw.
 Their pictures are more filled with ideas and more enjoyable to discuss.

 |